Secilia-Cxy/MTSA/README.md

 **1. Multivariate Distance Metrics**

-Implement Multivariate Distance Metrics
-Enhance the euclidean function or implement additional functions to handle multivariate sequences.
+Implement additional distance metrics to handle multivariate sequences.
 Make sure the distance function can compare two multivariate time series and return a scalar distance value.

 **2. Temporal Embedding Concepts**

 Learn about temporal embeddings and how they can encapsulate the temporal information within a time series.
-Explore different embedding techniques such as lag-based embeddings, Fourier transforms, autoencoder representations, or other methods (choose one or more is ok) .
+Explore different embedding techniques such as Fourier transforms, autoencoder representations, or other methods.
-Note that lag-base embeddings are already implemented in the `TsfKNN` model.
+Note that lag-based embeddings are already implemented in the `TsfKNN` model.
 You can modify the time lag parameter tau and dimension m as described in PPT to improve the performance.

 ## Part 3 DLinear (30 pts)